Temporary closure of the pathway

 The latest on the project

-The work to be undertaken includes the following:
+The work undertaken included the following:

 - installation of construction fencing, and demolition and removal of materials